bigmoves/quickslice/docs/tutorial.md

 # Tutorial: Build Statusphere with Quickslice

-We're building Statusphere, an app where users share their current status as an emoji.
+Let's build Statusphere, an app where users share their current status as an emoji.
 This is the same app from the [AT Protocol docs](https://atproto.com/guides/applications), but using Quickslice as the AppView.

 Along the way, we'll show what you'd write manually versus what Quickslice handles automatically.